Use Your Football Knowledge To Pick Valuable Footballers

 List 1 - The 1st Team

 This list contains 200 of the world's top players, with the price to buy at that point in time.
 Anticipate who's going to put in a special performance in an upcoming match or matches, and watch the games to see if your analysis was correct.
-You can pick any players - similar to a fantasy football squad - and buy as many shares (known as futures) as you like.
+You can pick any players - similar to a fantasy football squad - and buy or sell up to 100 shares (known as futures) at a time.

 List 2 - The Squad